maxkrieg/turing-survey/README.md

 # Turing Survey
 This was built during the Web Development Immersive course at General Assembly and was my first app using Node.js, Express.js, and MongoDB.

 The static JS (main.js in public directory) was thrown together quickly and needs refactoring.
 There are also a few features that need to be added, such as the ability to add questions to an existing survey (currently the user can only edit existing questions).
+A testing suite has not yet been added but is in the process of being implemented.

 ##User Stories & Wireframes
 Both of these are available at our group Trello Board: https://trello.com/b/ycwVZYKo/team-turing